 Attach some jump rings and the ear wires and you're done!
 It'll go well with jeans and denim jackets.

 The die cutter can also be used on a variety of materials besides fabric.
 Paper, leather, plastics, thin metals (like that of aluminum soda cans) are all possible.
-Here is a riveted leather pair of earrings I made with the die cutter and recently posted in my shop.
+Here is a riveted leather pair of earrings I made with the die cutter.

 There are also embossing plates to impress pretty patterns onto thicker metal.
 But that is another story and perhaps another post!